 Nonprofit Statement of Financial Position: Guide + Template

 For your nonprofit to expand its operations and make a greater impact over time, it needs to be financially healthy and sustainable.
-There are several nonprofit accounting resources you can use to assess your financial situation with regard to growth potential, and one of the best is your statement of financial position.
+One of the best resources you can use to assess your organization's growth potential is its statement of financial position.
+While you're required to compile this report for compliance purposes, it's also extremely useful for decision-making.

 Before we explore how you can use your statement of financial position to make more informed decisions for your organization, let's review what this report is and its role in the greater landscape of nonprofit accounting.